timoleo23/Teams-PhoneNumbersManager/README.md

 # Microsoft Teams Phone System admin app
-A delegated Admin portals for Calling Plans (PSTN) phone numbers management
+A delegated Admin application for Calling Plans (PSTN) phone numbers management

 ## What's in it for you